Pat992/dart_azure_cosmosdb/README.md

 #### 3.2.1 List Databases
 The database-list operation returns a `Future<CosmosDatabaseList>` with a list of  `CosmosDatabase` or an error object.
+See [3.2.5 The Database model](#325-the-database-model) for information on the returned model and its variables.
 ```dart
 final CosmosDatabaseList databaseList = await cosmosDb.database.list();